dell-cloud-marketplace/docker-varnish/README.md

     curl http://localhost/

-Or through the browser on
+Or through the browser on:

     http://localhost/